A Great Place

 Maria Island has a mild climate without frost in winter.
 The average summer day temperature is around 21°C / 70°F and can be up to 30°C / 86°F. The driest month is January although rain showers often occur throughout the year.
 One of the wettest months is November.
 May and October are a bit cooler but also worth a try.
 Night temperatures in winter and spring are below 10°C / 50°F. During our stay in November 2016, the night temp was around 6°C / 43°F.

 It’s a great destination all year round, but it should be sunny or at least dry.
-The rocks are totally exposed, which means it can be windy and it’s not pleasant with rain.
+The rocks are utterly exposed, it can be windy and it’s not pleasant with rain.
 In September and October, beautiful proteas and wildflowers are in bloom.

 Paarl Rock is still a "hidden" gem and more known by the South Africans.
-Therefore, on weekends and public holiday, it’s a bit crowded especially the braai areas.
+Therefore, on weekends and public holidays, it’s a bit crowded especially the braai (BBQ) areas.
 At weekdays enjoy the tranquility on top of the rocks.

 The “dry” season lasts from November to March.
 In summer it can get hot around midday.
-Bring a hat and sunglasses.
+Bring a hat, sunglasses, and sunscreen.
 Most rainfall from May to August with its peak in June.
-In winter temperatures range from 8 to about 16 degrees.
+In winter temperatures range from 8 to about 16^C.

 Thanks to the good road, this place can be visited all year round.
 It is very popular and thus can become crowded with tourists.
 The summer months of July and August is always the busiest time of the year, as tour buses arrive during the day.
 The best time of day to visit the place and to avoid the crowds is early morning or in the evening.
 Being there at 9:00 AM, even in peak season, gives you enough time to enjoy the place without many other visitors.
 During off and shoulder season it's less busy.
 However, it's still a good idea to visit early and enjoy the place in solitude.